sjspielman/pyvolve/README.md

 Pyvolve
 ============

 Pyvolve is an open-source Python module for simulating sequences along a phylogenetic tree according to continuous-time Markov models of sequence evolution. **Please ensure you are using the most up-to-date version of Pyvolve!
-The current version is v0.9.2.**
+The current version is 1.0.0.**

 A detailed user manual for Pyvolve is available [here](https://github.com/sjspielman/pyvolve/raw/master/user_manual/pyvolve_manual.pdf), and API documentation for Pyvolve is available at [https://sjspielman.github.io/pyvolve](https://sjspielman.github.io/pyvolve).

 Pyvolve has several dependencies:
 * [Biopython](http://biopython.org/wiki/Download)
 * [Scipy and Numpy](http://www.scipy.org/install.html) (with Numpy >= 1.7)

+Currently, `pyvolve` development is occurring in Python3.x with absolutely no plans to return to Python2.
+The following examples therefore assume Python3 (which you may have on your computer named as `python3` and not `python`!)

 You can install Pyvolve directly using `pip` or `easy_install` (note that, if needed, these lines will install any missing dependencies for you!):
 ```bash